She'll liven up your life... whether you like it or not!

 Sage from Almost Perfect can be considered this from the moment she's introduced until she tells Logan she's Transsexual.

-Equally possible, she's a deconstruction of the Manic Pixie Dream Girl told through the lens of someone who sees her as such.
-Alaska is this idealized version to Pudge, but during the Thanksgiving Break, she even says that he likes the fun loving girl who gets alcohol not a "crazy sullen bitch".
-Miles doesn't see her as a real person but instead as this idealized version of someone.
-On top of this, with everything that happens in the "After" Section of the book, all of those things that Miles liked about her lead to her death.
+Alaska from Looking for Alaska is a deconstruction of the Manic Pixie Dream Girl told through the lens of someone who sees her as such.
+Through Pudge's eyes , Alaska is a goddess, but during the Thanksgiving Break, she points out to him that he likes the fun loving girl who gets alcohol, not the "crazy sullen bitch".
+Miles doesn't see her as a real person, but instead as this idealized, untouchable person who can do no wrong.
+On top of this, with everything that happens in the "After" Section of the book, all of those things that Miles liked about her led to her death.
 The whole point of the novel could be seen to be that the MPDG is an unsustainable view of someone because it doesn't allow them to be a real person.
-Miles sees her for who she is by the end of the novel, and the reader is left with a fuller sense of who Alaska actually was, not just who Mile's original impression.
+Miles sees her for who she is by the end of the novel, and the reader is left with a fuller sense of who Alaska actually was, not just Miles' original impression.

 Libba Bray's Going Bovine has Dulcie, who is a literal Manic Pixie Dream Girl.
 She's a hallucination who falls in love with the hero, dragging him through America on a quest to find meaning in his life before he dies of mad cow disease (hence the title).
 She smashes snowglobes to free their occupants and has a sugar addiction.